 Dear New Customer:

 Welcome to Acton!
 The Acton Water District is pleased to have you as a customer.
 The District is a public entity, created in 1912 , separate from the town of Acton, to provide drinking water and fire protection to the inhabitants of Acton.
 We welcome you to visit us at our main office located at 693 Massachusetts Avenue in West Acton any time between 7:30 AM and 4 PM Monday through Friday.
 Additionally you may follow us on Twitter@ActonWater or utilize our website www.actonwater.com.
-Although we have your name and address, we encourage you to sign up to receive periodic emails and important communications from us.
+Although we have your name and address, we encourage you to register and sign up to receive periodic emails and important communications from us through our Partner 'WaterSmart' software.
+You will need your account number to register.
 The District has an active water conservation and efficiency program in order to best manage the use of our limited water resources.
 We have prepared this page of informational materials to help you better understand our water conservation programs, find out about where your water comes from and how we treat it, and to provide required information about drinking water and your health.

 We would also like to familiarize you with the responsibilities you have for water service to your home or business.
 Our complete Rules & Regulations are available for further information.
 Most importantly, the water line from the edge of your property into your building is your responsibility to maintain and replace if necessary.
 You also need to protect your water meter from freezing and prevent backflow from your property into the potable water system.